hpcleuven/VscDocumentation/source/leuven/lecturer_s_procedure_to_request_student_accounts_ku_leuven_uhasselt.rst

    :ref:`Slurm accounting <accounting_leuven>`.
    Once the project is accepted, the students from the course list will be added to it.
 #.
 If the reservation of few nodes is necessary during the exercise
-   classes please let us know 1 week before the exercise class, so that it can be scheduled.
+   classes please let us know at the latest 1 week before the exercise class, so that it can be scheduled.
 To submit the job during the class the following command should be used: